CLAMP: Crowdsourcing a LArge-scale in-the-wild haptic dataset with an open-source device for Multimodal robot Perception: Demonstrating the CLAMP Model on Real Robots

 \begin{tightlist}

-\item \underline{\smash{Sorting recyclable from non-recyclable waste}}: We conduct an experiment where the robot disposes 10 unseen objects into ``Trash'' or ``Recycle'' bins based on material predictions from the CLAMP model (sorting rules detailed in the appendix).
-Additionally, we incorporate thresholding for unknown and uncertain predictions to reduce false classifications and thus improve robustness.
-We find that the robot disposes objects in the correct bin 9/10 times per trial, while generating unknown predictions 0.66/10 times per trial over three trials.
+\item \underline{\smash{Sorting recyclable waste from trash}}: In this setting, the robot disposes of 10 objects not seen in the finetuning dataset, into ``Trash'' or ``Recycle'' bins based on material predictions from the CLAMP model (sorting rules detailed in Appendix \ref{appendix:robot_sorting}), {with an ``I'm not sure" box for uncertain predictions}.
+The robot disposes of objects in the correct bin 9/10 times per trial, while generating unknown predictions 0.66/10 times per trial, over three trials. {This shows that our model can accurately recognize material for unseen objects in cluttered environments.}

-\item \underline{\smash{Retrieving objects from a cluttered bag}:} We next conduct an experiment where the robot interacts with objects in a cloth bag laid flat on the table, and must retrieve the object only if it is metallic (\texttt{aluminium}, \texttt{brass}, or \texttt{steel}).
+\item \underline{\smash{Retrieving objects from a cluttered bag}}: {In this setting, the robot interacts with objects {inside} a cloth bag, and must retrieve the object only if it is metallic.
 The bag contains three unseen objects, one of which is metallic.
-We program actions for the robot to capture an image, reach into the bag, grasp each object, and retrieve it if it is identified by the CLAMP model as metallic.
-While the robot's actions are determined by CLAMP model, we also log predictions from the vision-only model.
-The finetuned CLAMP model retrieved the metallic object in 6 out of 13 trials, while the vision model failed to identify the metallic object in any trial.
+We also log predictions from the vision-only model for comparison.
+The finetuned CLAMP model retrieved the metallic object in 6 out of 13 trials, while the vision model does not find a metallic object in any of the 13 trials.
+We thus show that haptics provides key cues in visually challenging situations.
+See Appendix \ref{appendix:robot_bag} for more details.}

-\item \underline{\smash{Sorting ripe from overripe bananas}}.
-In our final experiment, the robot must reason about object compliance to distinguish ripe from overripe bananas.
-The robot interacts with 4 bananas in a fruit basket (2 ripe, 2 overripe) and must only place ripe bananas on a plate.
-Our haptic encoder finetuned on embodiment-specific data achieves an accuracy of 0.833 and an nMCC of 0.86.
+\item \underline{\smash{Sorting ripe from overripe bananas}}: {In this setting, the robot interacts with four bananas (two of which are overripe), predicts its compliance, and retrieves only ripe bananas.
+Our haptic encoder transferred to compliance prediction and finetuned on robot data achieves an accuracy of 0.833 and an nMCC of 0.86.
+This shows that our model can differentiate between visually ambiguous objects of the same instance, based on object compliance. }

 \end{tightlist}